KaiHT-Ladiant/Shell-for-Android/README.md

 # Shell-for-Android
 Shell file for installing the Burpsuite certificate into Android
+List in This Repository.
+1. Incert-BurpCert - Android Certificate Installer

-## 1. Incert-BurpCert - Android Certificate Installer
+## Incert-BurpCert - Android Certificate Installer
 Automated tool for installing Burp Suite certificate on rooted Android devices

 ### 📝 Description